drivelling-spinel/VSBCMI/HOWTO/CM8738-howto.md

        SET BLASTER=A220 I5 D1 H5 P330 T6
        C:\PATH\TO\VSBCMI\VSBCMI /OPL0

+   Take not of the revision of the chip deteced by the driver.
+Behavior is slightly different with older cards (revisions 37 or less) and more modern ones (revisions after 37).

    Now is the time to test the driver's and card's operation with games installed on the PC.
 If everything sounds and works correctly in "analog mode", digital sound output can be configured.

    __Note:__ Not all  games will work after loading the driver.
 Some popular games, for example [Tyrian/Tyrian 2000](https://www.classicdosgames.com/game/Tyrian_2000.html), use 16-bit protected mode, and require a special version of emulator.
 VSBHDA ships one, but VSBCMI at the moment of writing does not.
 Below is a (non exhaustive) list of games that are known to __have not__ worked well, and thus are not best testing candidates: